PIYUSHSINGLA/pycaret-Modeling/README.md

 PyCaret is simple and easy to use.
 All the operations performed in PyCaret are sequentially stored in a Pipeline that is fully orchestrated for deployment.
 Whether its imputing missing values, transforming categorical data, feature engineering or even hyperparameter tuning, PyCaret automates all of it.

-Pycaret can be used for the following applications:
+Pycaret can be used for various preprocessing steps and ML applications:
 * ___Clustering__ — Group data points with similar characteristics._
 * ___Anomaly Detection__ — Identify rare observations / outliers in the data._
 * ___Natural Language Processing__ — Analyze text data via topic modeling._